FlavioSerra-afk/FoodBank-Manager/Docs/SECURITY.md

 - Admin shortcode previews enforce capability checks, nonces, attribute whitelists with `mask_sensitive=true`, and `wp_kses_post` filtering.
 - Forms presets are sanitized server-side; unknown preset IDs fall back to a minimal safe form without exposing errors to regular users.
 - Database filter presets and per-user column selections require `fb_manage_database`, use nonces, and whitelist allowed query/column keys.
+- Admin UI is wrapped in `.fbm-admin` with screen-gated CSS/notices to prevent cross-plugin CSS or markup bleed.

 ## 🔁 Coordinated Disclosure
 - We will validate, develop a fix, and prepare a security release.